コンテンツにスキップ

 • --use-server — Connect to a running instance of the Biome daemon server.

 • --verbose — Print additional diagnostics, and some diagnostics show more information.
+Also, print out what files were processed and which ones were modified.

 • --config-path=PATH — Set the file path to the configuration file, or the directory path to find biome.json or biome.jsonc.
 If used, it disables the default configuration file resolution.

-• --max-diagnostics=NUMBER — Cap the amount of diagnostics displayed.
+• --max-diagnostics=<none|<NUMBER>> — Cap the amount of diagnostics displayed.
+When none is provided, the limit is lifted.

 [default: 20]